nextgenthemes/advanced-responsive-video-embedder/README.txt

 = Can you add a video provider? =

-I have no plans on implementing providers that inculde videos via JavaScript such as http://www.nicovideo.jp.
-I also will not implement videos from mainstream media news organisations.
+I have no plans on implementing providers that include videos via JavaScript such as http://www.nicovideo.jp.
+I also will not implement videos from mainstream media news organizations.
 For others, feel free to ask.

 == Screenshots ==